Co-operators Life Insurance Review (2026 Update)

 • Co-operators is supported by a nationwide network of local representatives and generally receives strong customer service ratings.

-Co-operators is a Canadian company that provides a variety of insurance and investment products to individuals and groups, including home insurance, renters, and auto insurance.
+Co-operators is a Canadian company that provides a variety of insurance and investment plans to individuals and groups, including home, renters, auto, and life insurance.
 They’re owned by a mix of member organizations, including credit unions and farm groups, with support from nearly 7,000 employees and a network of over 2,800 licensed insurance representatives across the country.

 Co-Operators quick facts